HatoryHanzo182/JavaLectures/README.md

 ## The note

 Lectures on Java are held within the framework of STEP University.
-The instructor responsible for this course is [instructor](https://github.com/denniksam).
-He shares his experience and knowledge with students, helping them master Java and become successful programmers.
+The teacher responsible for this course is [denniksam](https://github.com/denniksam).